northeastern-rc/rc-public-documentation/docs/source/software/systemwide/module_list.md

 (module-list)=

-# Currently available modules
+# Northeastern RC Software Modules

 Table of modules currently available on the Explorer cluster.
 To see which versions are available use the command `module avail software_name`.
 Modules can be loaded on a compute node or in an sbatch script with the command `module load software_name`.

-# Northeastern RC Software Modules

 :::{table}
 :width: 75